dotnet/training-tutorials/content/fsharp/getting-started/writing-your-first.md

 You should see the following output:

 ![Command Line Output](images/vs-command-line-output.png)
+-->
 ## Creating an Application Using Visual Studio Code

 To get started using Visual Studio Code, the simple approach is to create the new application using the command prompt.
 Follow the instructions above in the *Creating an Application Using the Command Line Interface (CLI)* section.
 Then, open Visual Studio Code and in the menu select File -> Open Folder.

 ![VS Code Open Folder](images/vs-code-open-folder.png)

-Click on *Program.cs* in the EXPLORER tab to edit it:
+Click on *Program.fs* in the EXPLORER tab to edit it:

 ![VS Code Program.cs](images/vs-code-program.png)